 What is a courtesy car?

-A courtesy car is a temporary replacement vehicle given to you by your car insurance company while yours is repaired by an approved garage.
+A courtesy It's a service typically included in a car insurance policy that offers you a temporary replacement vehicle if yours is repaired by an approved garage.

-Courtesy cars tend to be small and cheap to run – usually 1-litre, 3-door manual hatchbacks.
-For example:
+Don't expect a Ferrari!
+Courtesy cars tend to be small and cheap to run – usually 1-litre, 3-door manual hatchbacks, such as:

 - Vauxhall Corsa